TBrost/Brost-Resume/docs/index.md

 __Brigham Young University-Idaho__, - Mathematics Tutor - Rexburg, ID

 - Work 1-on-1 with students or groups of students to help tutor and assist them in course work and understanding in a variety of basic and upper-level college mathematics courses including;
-- -Algebra
+    - Algebra
-- -Introductory Statistics
+    - Introductory Statistics
-- -Intermediate Statistics
+    - Intermediate Statistics
-- -Economics focused Calculus
+    - Economics focused Calculus

 ### Food Service